JibbSmart/JoyShockLibrary/README.md

 * **[License](#license)**

 ## Releases
 The latest version of JoyShockLibrary can always be found [here](https://github.com/JibbSmart/JoyShockLibrary/releases).
 Included is a 64-bit dll and a 32-bit dll, both for Windows, and JoyShockLibrary.h and JoyShockLibrary.cs for using the dll in C/C++ and C\# (Unity), respectively.
+The .cs file isn't up to date with the latest features, but should provide a starting point for your use.

 ## Reference
 *JoyShockLibrary.h* has everything you need to use the library, but here's a breakdown of everything in there.